tydaeus/notes/windows/powershell/powershell_with_dotnet.md

 By location: `Add-Type -Path C:\path\to\My.AssemblyName.dll`

 ### `System.Reflection.Assembly`
 By name: `[System.Reflection.Assembly]::LoadWithPartialName('My.AssemblyName')`.
 This typically works well for 3rd-party libraries that have been added to the GAC.
+Note that this method is deprecated, but I am unaware of a similarly succinct replacement.

 By full path: `[System.Reflection.Assembly]::LoadFile('C:\path\to\My.AssemblyName.dll')`.